12 Best Shipping Container Homes Under $100K

 In a time of rising property prices, many will feel priced out of ever owning a nice home.
-But an abundance of spare shipping containers offers a chance at alternative living that is both affordable and luxurious.
+But an abundance of used shipping containers for sale offers a chance at alternative living that is both affordable and luxurious.
 And who doesn’t love upcycling?

 Truthfully, container houses are a legitimate way to get a foot on the property ladder without a huge mortgage.
 And you won’t even have to rough it!